bear/python-twitter/README.rst

 Todo
 ----

-Patches and bug reports are `welcome <https://github.com/bear/python-twitter/issues/new>`_, just please keep the style consistent with the original source.
+Patches, pull requests, and bug reports are `welcome <https://github.com/bear/python-twitter/issues/new>`_, just please keep the style consistent with the original source.

-Add more example scripts.
+In particular, having more example scripts would be a huge help.
+If you have a program that uses python-twitter and would like a link in the documentation, submit a pull request against ``twitter/doc/getting_started.rst`` and add your program at the bottom.

 The twitter.Status and ``twitter.User`` classes are going to be hard to keep in sync with the API if the API changes.
 More of the code could probably be written with introspection.